thewknd/VEML6040/README.md

 		Sketch => Upload

-4. When the upload process has finished, open the `Serial Monitor` or `Serial Plotter` via the `Tools` menu to observe the measured CO2, Temperature and Humidity values.
+4. When the upload process has finished, open the `Serial Monitor` or `Serial Plotter` via the `Tools` menu to observe the measured values.
 Note that the `Baud Rate` in the corresponding window has to be set to `9600 baud`.